Aleutian Islands campaign: Kiska Island

-On 15 August 1943, an invasion force of 34,426 Canadian and American troops landed on Kiska.
-Castner's Cutthroats were part of the force, but the invasion consisted mainly of units from the U.S. 7th Infantry Division.
+On 15 August 1943 an invasion force of 34,426 Canadian and American troops landed on Kiska.
+Castner's Cutthroats were part of the force, but the invasion consisted mainly of units from the 7th Infantry Division.
 The force also included about 5,300 Canadians, mostly from the 13th Canadian Infantry Brigade of the 6th Canadian Infantry Division, and the 1st Special Service Force, a 2,000-strong Canadian-American commando unit formed in 1942 in Montana and trained in winter warfare techniques.
-The Force included three 600-man regiments: the 1st was to go ashore in the first wave at Kiska Harbor, the 2nd was to be held in reserve to parachute where needed, and the 3rd was to land on the north side of Kiska on the second day of the assault.
+The force included three 600-man regiments: the 1st was to go ashore in the first wave at Kiska Harbor, the 2nd was to be held in reserve to parachute where needed, and the 3rd was to land on the north side of Kiska on the second day of the assault.
 The 87th Regiment of the 10th Mountain Division, the only major U.S. force specifically trained for mountain warfare, was also part of the operation.

 Royal Canadian Air Force No. 111 and No. 14 Squadrons saw active service in the Aleutian skies and scored at least one aerial kill on a Japanese aircraft.
 Additionally, three Canadian armed merchant cruisers and two corvettes served in the Aleutian campaign but did not encounter enemy forces.